ASGCOPS/dicos_document/docs/source/slurm_job_submission.rst

 ssinfo
 ^^^^^^^^^^

-**ssinfo** is made by DiCOS administrator, and available in **slurm-uis**.
+``ssinfo`` is made by DiCOS administrator, and available in **slurm-ui**.
 It could help users to know some system informations, including accounting, news, and documentation, etc.

-* Show document of QDR4 cluster
+* Show document of slurm

 .. code-block:: bash